Clarifai/old-docs/advanced-searches.md

 ### By Custom Concepts

-After you have <a href="/guide/inputs#add-inputs-with-concepts">added inputs with concepts</a>, you can search by those concepts.
+After you have [added inputs with concepts](inputs.md#add-inputs-with-concepts), you can search by those concepts.